ashutoshv1520/Large_File_Processor/README.md

 # Large_File_Processor
 Submission for assignment of Data Engineer Role at Postman.

+## Problem statement
+We need to be able to import products from a CSV file and into a database.
+There are half a million product details to be imported into the database

 ## Steps to run code:
 1. Install MySQL
 https://dev.mysql.com/downloads/installer/